Kikketer/image-renamer/README.md

 Any CRC failures will be logged to the `transfer.log` file.

 ###TODO
-Allow "try again" type logic with the failed files, using the transfer log.
+- Allow "try again" type logic with the failed files, using the transfer log.
+- Wrap this baby up into a native app (node-webkit or the like)

 ###Attribution
 Most of the hard work was done by someone more talented than myself: